Skip to Main Content

 • Party names: Written in italics and separated by an italicised v with NO full stop after

-• Year: Use [square brackets] or (parentheses) around the year, as used on the original case in front of you
+• Year: Use (round brackets) OR [square brackets] around the year, as used by the original case you are citing

 • Case citation: A reported case citation is made up of the following elements:

-• If the year appears in parentheses (2015), the report series is ordered by volume, and you must include the volume number in the case citation.
+• If the year appears in round brackets (2015), the report series is ordered by volume, and you must include the volume number in the case citation.

 e.g. (2015) 242 CLR 374

-• If the year appears in square brackets [2017], the report series is ordered by year, and there may or may not be a volume number as well.
+• If the year appears in square brackets [2017], the report series is ordered by year.
+There may be a volume number as well.

 e.g. [1971] Qd R 117